mrtazz/json-cpp/README.txt

 	msvc90 Microsoft Visual Studio 2008
 	linux-gcc Gnu C++ (linux, also reported to work for Mac OS X)

+Notes:
-Notes: if you are building with Microsoft Visual Studio 2008, you need to setup the environment by running vcvars32.bat (e.g. MSVC 2008 command prompt) before running scons.
+If you are building with Microsoft Visual Studio 2008, you need to setup the environment by running vcvars32.bat (e.g. MSVC 2008 command prompt) before running scons.
+You can also build from Qt (using Scons).
+Just open the json-cpp.creator in QtCreator.

 Adding platform is fairly simple.
 You need to change the Sconstruct file to do so.